dumkydewilde/consentcrawl/README.md

 |--no_headless   | Flag to show actual browser windows |

 ## In action
-First install Playwright:
+First install dependencies:
-`pip install playwright`
+`pip install -r "requirements.txt"`

  And the Playwright browsers:
  `playwright install`